matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 empty room block appears in the `leave` block of the next sync response to tell the client that the user is no longer peeking.

+The new `/peek` and `/unpeek` endpoints require authentication and can be ratelimited.
+Their responses are analogous to their `/join` and `/leave` counterparts (eg: `room_id` in the response and empty object when stopping).

 The act of joining a peeked room automatically cancels any ongoing `/peeks` by that user.

 Clients should check for any irrelevant peeked rooms on launch (left over from previous instances of the app) and explicitly `/unpeek` them to conserve resources.

 ## Potential issues